A quick guide to probate negligence

-When someone passes away it will usually be necessary for a person known as a personal representative to apply for the legal right to deal with their estate (comprising their property, their money and their possessions).
+When someone passes away, it will usually be necessary for a person known as a personal representative to apply for the legal right to deal with their estate (comprising their property, their money and their possessions).
 This procedure is known as applying for probate.

 Probate negligence occurs when a mistake is made in this process, resulting in the estate or a beneficiary suffering financial loss.